Beam

 will directly input text verbatim into the preamble.
 This lets you set the theme, title, and author of a presentation.
 If a line starts with^

 , it will end the current slide, without exception.- Character escaping is handled by LaTeX, not beam.
-That means it’s
+That means you

 -